 II.
 Underdevelopment, Access to Natural Resources & the Market

 There are over 925 million people in the world who are starving.
-578 million of these starving people, live in Asia and the pacific, 239 million in Sub-Saharan Africa, 53 million in Latin America, 37 million in North Africa, and 19 million of them live in the developed territories, like North America.
+578 million of these starving people live in Asia and the pacific, 239 million in Sub-Saharan Africa, 53 million in Latin America, 37 million in North Africa, and 19 million of them live in the developed territories, like North America.
 The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
-This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day, yet 925 million people are without food, 24,000 of which die every day, of which six million children die yearly.
-Six million is the equivalent of the number of Jews Hitler worked to the bone and exterminated in his camps; that was a single case; but this happens every year, not even counting the number of adults.
+This is enough to provide everyone in the world with at least 2,720 kilocalories per person per day — yet 925 million people are without food, 24,000 of which die every day, and of which six million children die yearly.
+Six million, equivalent to the number of Jewish Europeans Hitler worked to the bone and exterminated in his camps — that was a single case; but this happens every year, not even counting the number of adults.
 We’re in a pretty sorry state of things.

 Nelson Mandela famously asserted that poverty is man-made.
 If poverty is man-made, is starvation that is the result of poverty not a form of genocide?
 If starvation is genocide, and derives from poverty (being man-made), perhaps it is much less violent to remove these institutions from power than to passively receive their domination.

 Some of us are more conscious of these realities than others.
 Sophie Scholl grew up in Germany under the rule of Fascism.
-She was, in a word, an anti-war activist, she objected to the invasion of European and African nations by the German Imperialist Government that presided over her, she wrote, and she advocated sabotage against Nazi armaments.
-She took part in organized resistance, in the universities, in particular.
+She was, in a word, an anti-war activist.
+She objected to the invasion of European and African nations by the Government that presided over her, she wrote, and she advocated sabotage against Nazi armaments.
+She took part in organized resistance, in the universities in particular.

 III.
 Prevailing methods of Food and Resource allocation

 As we wrote in our article The Police and their Relationship to Crime: